-The Philips Fidelio NC1 are headphones that have been created for the frequent traveller.
+The Philips Fidelio NC1 have been created for the frequent traveller.
 They come in a plush, hard case to stop them being ruined when thrown into a bag and also fold nicely into themselves, so they don't take up much room.
-Couple this with a noise cancellation switch and they are practically begging to become your travel buddy.
+Couple this with a noise cancellation switch and they're practically begging to become your new travel buddy.

 The Philips Fidelio NC1 headphones look great.
 The aluminium back has a slightly mottled design that looks and feels premium.
 I do think it is a little overkill to have High Definition Audio Philips NC1 written on both sides of the headphones but it does little to detract from the executive look.